Knowledge graphSettings

 Connection state

-Before payload flows, both peers establish shared connection state and negotiate the basic session parameters.
+No payload moves until both peers agree on shared connection state and basic session parameters.
+That negotiation is the price of a predictable stream.

 Acknowledgments and retransmissions